 FileZilla is a free file transfer protocol (FTP) client that allows you to manage server file systems remotely.
 If you own your own website, you’ll already know that doing FTP operations through a web client can be a frustrating experience, and FileZilla provides a far more consistent and pleasant FTP experience than you can get with the default FTP applications that most web hosts offer.

 This open source FTP tool comes with all sorts of advanced features such as support for large file transfers, synchronized directory browsing, and filename filters.
 In case you have any trouble getting through to your website’s server, a network configuration wizard is also included.

 The FileZilla interface might look a little confusing to first time users, but it’s actually very simple to use.
 In the left-hand panel, you’ll find a window displaying your local file system.
 Meanwhile, on the right, you’ll see the file system of your server.
 To move a file from one to the other, simply drag and drop it.

 Obviously this list couldn’t be wrapped up without mentioning the most iconic open source software around, Linux.
-First released in 1991, Linux has since morphed into a huge family of different OS distros including desktop variants like Chrome OS and Ubuntu, and server stack solutions like LAMP.
+First released in 1991, Linux has since morphed into a huge family of different OS distros including desktop variants like Chrome OS (which you'd find on a Chromebook) and Ubuntu, and server stack solutions like LAMP.

 Back in the day, Linux was only run by a handful of coders due to the difficulty of installation and the amount of tweaking Linux systems required to run.
 However, in recent years, the developers behind the best known Linux distros have made a conscious effort to turn them into more user-friendly packages.
 It’s now easier than ever to run a virtual Linux machine or re-partition your hard drive to add Linux as an extra OS.